dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 ***Introduced in Visual Studio 2022 version 17.13***

-The `UnscopedRefAttribute` unintentionally affected code compiled by new Roslyn versions even when the code was compiled in the context of the earlier ref safety rules (i.e., targeting C# 10 or earlier with net6.0 or earlier).
+The `UnscopedRefAttribute` unintentionally affected code compiled by new Roslyn compiler versions even when the code was compiled in the context of the earlier ref safety rules (i.e., targeting C# 10 or earlier with net6.0 or earlier).
 However, the attribute should not have an effect in that context, and that is now fixed.